dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deploy-jobs.md

 ---
-title: "Job settings"
+title: "Deploy jobs"
-description: "Learn how to create and schedule jobs in dbt Cloud for the scheduler to run.
+description: "Learn how to create and schedule deploy jobs in dbt Cloud for the scheduler to run.
 When you run with dbt Cloud, you get built-in observability, logging, and alerting."
 tags: [scheduler]
 ---

-Jobs make it easy to run dbt commands against a project in your cloud data platform, triggered either by schedule or events.
+You can use deploy jobs to build production data assets.
+Deploy jobs make it easy to run dbt commands against a project in your cloud data platform, triggered either by schedule or events.
 Each job run in dbt Cloud will have an entry in the job's run history and a detailed run overview, which provides you with:

 - Job trigger type
 - Commit SHA